-I am a visual artist living and working in Blackshaw Head where my studio overlooks the misty Pennine Hills.
-I have travelled widely in Spain, Portugal and South America, where the intense luminosity of light and colour profoundly influenced my artwork.
-My work involves painting , pulp-painting and print-making.
-My work is evolving and I am currently midway through an MA in Contemporary Fine Art Practice at Salford University.
+I am a visual artist working in a studio overlooking the misty Pennine Hills in the North of England.
+I have traveled widely in Spain, Portugal and South America, where the intense luminosity of colour has profoundly influenced my artwork.
+Where I am now, the kaleidoscopic, sweeping Pennine light effects seismic and subtle changes within my process.

 I have always painted and my paintings tend to emerge from the surface of the canvas in an intuitive process.
 I work mainly in acrylics on canvas, for the jewel-like colour, flexibility, versatility and the quick drying time between layers of paint – of which there are many.
 I consider this my core practice.